-How To Install WordPress And Set Up A Blog – Step 5: Load Your New Blog
+Step 5: Load Your New WordPress Blog

 Simply click on the “View Post” link.
-Your new blog should load in a new browser tab.
+Your new WordPress blog should load in a new browser tab.

 As you can see, there’s nothing very fancy here.
 WordPress uses a very generic theme by default.
 But that’s the beauty of WordPress.
 There are thousands of themes available.
 I will recommend one in a minute.